TAP-lab/taplab-nix-config/README.md

 - ~~Set up a local binary cache for faster installs/updates.~~  Managed to set up a good local demo, working version is in the [`cache-stable`](https://github.com/clamlum2/taplab-nix-config/tree/cache-stable) branch.
 Not gonna bother to make a cache server config as most of it is best done manually.
 Also added a shell alias to easily copy all of the new packages to the server on an update, requires a bit of manual work due to needing the server credentials but is required for security.
 - Comprehensive testing across all laptops and apps to ensure everything works as expected. - In progress
 - Potentially host this on a local git server for easier access.
-- Set up wifi out of the box on the installed system. (would do but can't really test at home through virtual machines)
+- ~~Set up wifi out of the box on the installed system.~~ seems unfeasible and would likely cause more issues than would be worth for saving 10s of typing the password in.
 - ~~Find the best solution for hiding/notifying about the prism launcher login prompt.~~ Managed to integrate it into the script, after running the prism launcher command it will check the active window, and if it contains "Prism" in the title it will automatically close it.
 - ~~Set up auto-updates for the system.~~ Set up a systemd service to automatically update the system as easrly as possible every day.
 Could probably be changed to less frequently but this is fine for now.
 - ~~Set up more KDE settings and move to separate file.~~